Hermitage Museum Amsterdam Temporary Exhibition TicketProduct ID: 46727

 Explore the world of “Catherine the Great” (Winter 2018/19 - Summer 2019), on the occasion of the Hermitage Amsterdam’s 10th anniversary, and see a compelling exhibition about the life and art collections of Russia’s longest-ruling female leader.

 Finally, “Jewels from the Hermitage Treasure Gallery” (Summer 2019 - Winter 2019/20) is a festive jewelry exhibition featuring pieces from the Treasure Gallery of the Hermitage St. Petersburg.
 Admire gems of European applied art, such as vases, tableware, table decorations, snuffboxes, mirrors, and furniture.

 - Entrance to the current exhibition at the Hermitage Museum

 - Audio guide (available in Dutch and English) at approximately EUR 4 (please note that the price may differ, depending on the exhibition)

 Hermitage Amsterdam, Amstel 51, Amsterdam Public transport: Take tram line 9 to Waterlooplein, or Metro line 51, 53 and 54 to Waterlooplein (Nieuwe Herengracht exit).
 The bus loading bay is on Weesperstraat, and the group entrance is on Nieuwe Keizersgracht.
 There is a boat jetty opposite the main entrance on Amstel.
 Groups are requested to use the jetty on Nieuwe Keizersgracht.
 Some paid parking spaces are available in the immediate vicinity if you wish to travel by car.
-The nearest secured car parks are at Muziektheater, Waterlooplein car park on Valkenburgerstraat, and Markenhoven car park on Anne Frankstraat (near the IJ tunnel entrance)
+The nearest secured car parks are at Muziektheater, Waterlooplein car park on Valkenburgerstraat, and Markenhoven car park on Anne Frankstraat (near the IJ tunnel entrance) (Open in Google Maps)

 Product ID: 46727